 2. State Courts

-On Bloomberg Law, follow the path Litigation & Dockets > Search Dockets > Browse Courts > State Courts to view available state dockets and their dates of coverage.
+On Bloomberg Law, follow the path Litigation & Dockets > Docket Coverage to view available state dockets and their dates of coverage.

-On LexisNexis, click "Browse Sources" above the search box, then search "Dockets” in the left-hand “Search Sources" box to view available databases.
+On LexisNexis, click "Dockets” underneath the main search box to view available databases.

-In WestlawNext, click Dockets and choose the appropriate state to view available materials.
+In Westlaw, click Dockets and choose the appropriate state to view available materials.

 Individual court websites may also provide public search engines to their docket information.
 As with the online services, dates of availability will vary greatly.
 For quick access to an individual court's website, consult the National Center for State Courts' list of State Court Web Sites.